Overview of the Dutch Healthcare Authority. This overview is a summary of the information available on the Dutch website.

 Advisory Board

 The Advisory Board consists of up to five members, meets at least twice a year, and acts as an independent advisory body to the Executive Board.
-It gives recommendations on strategic policy themes, the NZa's strategic agenda, and on national and international developments that are relevant to the NZa.
+It recomments on strategic policy themes, the NZa's strategic agenda, and on national and international developments that are relevant to the NZa.
 The Executive Board informs the Minister of Health, Welfare and Sport about the recommendations that the Advisory Board gives, and explains what it has done with them.